-The cornea is the window of the eye, the clear part in the front that allows light to pass through and focuses it on the retina to produce a clear image.
-It is the curvature of the cornea that bends the light rays and focuses it precisely on the retina to give us clear vision.
+The cornea is the clear window in the front of the eye.
+As light passes through the cornea, it is bent, allowing the image to come into focus on the retina.
+This is one of the steps necessary for clear vision.
 Disease and trauma can alter the structure of the cornea, changing its shape, thickness or clarity and causing loss of vision.
-In some cases, the best way to correct this is with a corneal transplant.
+Depending on which issues are affecting the cornea, medical care may improve the vision.
+In some cases, the best way to correct the vision is with a corneal transplant.

-Corneal transplant surgery involves removing a circle of tissue about 8mm in diameter from the patient’s cornea and replacing it with donor corneal tissue.
-The new cornea is held in place with ultra thin nylon sutures that are barely visible.
+Pentrating Keratopalsty is a full thickness corneal transplant.
+This surgery involves removing the central portion of the diseased cornea and replacing it with the healthy cornea of a donor.
+The new cornea is held in place with ultra thin nylon sutures.
 While the sutures are not painful, it is normal for the eye to feel scratchy or irritated for a few days following surgery.
 Vision is usually blurry immediately following surgery and will begin to clear after several weeks.

 For more information about corneal transplant call us today!